-After 20 plus years of living on the Upper West Side (thus the name) I moved to Brooklyn a year ago.
+After 20 plus years of living on the Upper West Side (thus the name) I moved to Brooklyn 2 years ago.
 I'm enjoying it.
 It's been like moving to a new city while still being able to work the same job and keep the some of the same friends.
 I've been a little disappointed that I have heard not one of those real Brooklyn accents yet.

 Years ago I was an actor.
 Actually made my living at it for a number of years.
 But I didn't do the kind of theater that any of you readers would have seen, unless you were living in Alaska or Utah in the early 80's.
 Plus I usually had a mask on my face and was walking on all fours.